 Save the profile in a file in the current directory as

 path = profile.save;

 profileName — Name of profile

 Use properties to store quantitative characteristics, such as weight or speed, that are associated with a model element.
 Properties can also be descriptive or represent a status.
 You can view and edit the properties of each element in the architecture model using the Property Inspector.

-|profile||A profile is a package of stereotypes to create a self-consistent domain of element types.||Author profiles and apply profiles to a model using the Profile Editor.
-You can store stereotypes for a project in one profile or in several.
-Profiles are stored in XML files when they are saved.|
+You can use profiles to create a domain of specialized element types.
+Author profiles and apply profiles to a model using the Profile Editor.
+You can store stereotypes for a project in one or several profiles.
+When you save profiles, they are stored in XML files.